 2. Make declaring outcomes a team sport

-If you are the founder or CEO of the company, you might shy away from making bold public declarations of expected outcomes because you want to appear knowledgeable and in control.
+Suppose you are the founder or CEO of the company.
+In that case, you might shy away from making bold public declarations of expected outcomes because you want to appear knowledgeable and in control.
 You don’t even have to be the CEO.
 If you are a designer proposing a new design, it’s much safer to be vague on results than to declare a specific lift in conversion rates for fear of being proven wrong.

-The underlying reason most people shy away from upfront declarations is that we attach our egos to our work.
+Most people shy away from upfront declarations because we attach our egos to our work.
 While egos are good for reinforcing ownership, they are bad for empirical learning.

 Again not as easy to do but here’s how I propose you get started.
 Don’t place the burden of declaring expected outcomes on a single person.
 Instead, make it a team effort, but with a twist.

 Seeking team consensus too early can lead to groupthink.
 Expected outcomes declarations are particularly vulnerable to being influenced by the HiPPOs in the room.

 HiPPOs is a term used at Amazon which stands for the highest paid person’s opinion.

 It’s much better to have team members declare outcomes individually and then compare notes.
 I recommend having a similar discussion with the actual results.
 If you want a little fun, you can turn this exercise into a game where you award a small token prize to the person with the closest estimate.

 The point isn’t about being right or wrong but getting your team comfortable declaring expected outcomes.
 This exercise alone can dramatically help in improving your team’s judgment over time.

 If you are a solo founder, writing down your expected outcomes is even more important before running experiments.